cybernoem/Thief-on-linux-guide/README.md

    - Thief 1/Gold: [Thief 1/Gold Patch](https://www.ttlg.com/forums/showthread.php?t=134733)
    - Thief 2: [Thief 2 Patch](https://www.ttlg.com/forums/showthread.php?t=149669)

-4. Use wine to run the downloaded patch installer from the ttgl website.
+4. Use `wine` to run the downloaded patch installer from the ttgl website.
-   - For example: `wine T2Fix.exe`
+   - For example you could run this command : `wine T2Fix.exe`
+   - This will launch the installer like it would on a Windows PC.
-   - In the wine installer, navigate to your Thief installation directory.
+   - In the installer, navigate to your Thief installation directory.
    - If the folder starts with a `.` and is hidden, locate it in a terminal and copy the path into the setup.
      - Thief Gold: `[/home/{yourname}/.local/share/Steam/steamapps/common/thief_gold)`
      - Thief 2: `[/home/{yourname}/.local/share/Steam/steamapps/common/thief_2)`

-5. Try running the game for the first time and address any issues that may arise.
+5. Once the setup is over, try running the game for the first time and address any issues that may arise.
 6. Adjust keybindings as needed in the game options.
-7. Be mindful of potential mouse acceleration issues caused by your OS.
+7. Be mindful of potential mouse acceleration issues caused by your OS settings.

 ## Preparing Your Home Directory for Fan Missions